-Minor traffic offences are dealt with by way of immediate fine and are served on people either directly by a police officer or in the mail.
+Minor traffic offences are dealt with by way of an immediate fine.
+They are served on people either directly by a police officer or in the mail.
 Minor traffic offences may include:

 If a matter is being heard in Court, it is not considered to be a minor offence.
 This is especially in circumstances of driving in breach of court orders.

-It is important to consider that whilst some traffic offences may appear minor (for example CityLink fines), if not paid in a timely manner they can accumulate and receive further penalties.
+It is important to consider that unpaid fines for minor offences can accumulate and receive further penalties.
+CityLink fines are an example of this.
 People may have accumulated fines to the value of thousands of dollars and have their matters listed before the Infringement Court.

 To find out whether fines have lapsed and are in the Infringement Court, contact should be made to Fines Victoria.
-If a person’s fines have reached a high value, it is important to contact a legal representative to consider options, as some infringement matters can result in terms of imprisonment for otherwise minor offences.
+If the fines have reached a high value, contact a legal representative to consider options.
+This is important as some infringement matters can result in terms of imprisonment for otherwise minor offences.